-Pacing Jaguar Land Rover's stand at the IAA Frankfurt motor show, there was a familiar feel to things.
+Pacing Jaguar Land Rover's stand at the IAA Frankfurt motor show last year there was a familiar feel to things.
 In the new Defender, Land Rover isn't just offering a new utility vehicle, it's very much presenting the Defender as what it evolved into.
 Matte finishes, chequer plate on the bonnet flanks, massive sump guards - the sort of touches that Land Rover fans across the globe are adding to their classic Landy.

 Modernised for comfort and practicality

 The big change is that the body-on-frame design is gone, replaced with the D7x all-aluminium monocoque.
 Land Rover says this is stiffer than previous designs and more rugged than Land Rover's other big vehicles, but it owes a lot to the Discovery.

 It's only once you've seen the new Defender that the new Discovery starts to make sense.
 Land Rover softened the Discovery a few years back, raised the quality and made space for the Defender as something more rugged - a space that Discovery once occupied.
 There appears to be commonality in the suspension, but importantly the new Defender retains aggressive entry and exit angles thanks to short overhangs and can wade through 900mm of water.
 It promises formidable off-road performance.

 Land Rover also says that the Defender doesn't share any panels with existing vehicles and there's a distinctly modern feel to those panels.
 A large number appear to be plastic and there was no shortage of people walking around the show vehicles tapping the panels to see what was there.